Athis-Mons

-A small part of Orly International Airport lies on the territory of the commune of Athis-Mons.
+A small part of Orly International Airport lies on the territory of the commune of Athis-Mons, as do several of the hotels that serve the airport.

 History

 Athis-Mons was formed in 1817 by joining two villages, Athis (along the Seine, and formerly known as Athis-sur-Orge) and Mons (on the adjacent plateau).
 Nowadays the lower area of the commune is commonly called Athis-Val.
+The Hôtel de Ville was built as a private house in 1893.

 During World War II, a significant portion (approximately 80%) of Athis-Mons was destroyed during the Allied bombing raid of 18 April 1944.
 Approximately 300 people died and 4,000 people were left homeless.
 Athis-Mons had to be entirely rebuilt after the war.

 Population

 Geography

 Athis-Mons is located at the confluence of Orge and Seine rivers, and at the southern edge of the international airport of Orly.

 Climate

-Athis-Mons has a oceanic climate (Köppen climate classification Cfb).
+Athis-Mons has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Athis-Mons is 12.1 C. The average annual rainfall is 622.2 mm with May as the wettest month.
 The temperatures are highest on average in July, at around 20.4 C, and lowest in January, at around 4.7 C. The highest temperature ever recorded in Athis-Mons was 41.9 C on 25 July 2019; the coldest temperature ever recorded was -16.8 C on 17 January 1985.